 Creative Writing Research

-Creative Writing is taught at the University of Hertfordshire as a part of the Department of Humanities undergraduate and postgraduate programmes.
-We have a lively cohort of PhD and Masters Students as well as a growing undergraduate Creative Writing Single Hons programme.
+Creative Writing is taught at the University of Hertfordshire as a part of the Department of Humanities undergraduate and postgraduate research programmes.
+We have a lively cohort of PhD and Masters Students.

 What we do

-- publish creative work in fiction, poetry and drama
+- publish creative work in prose, poetry and drama

 - combine creative writing practice with teaching